ConicalBanana/simple-molecule-renderer/README.md

 - dragging with right mouse key for rotating around z-direction (the direction of your camera)
 - ctrl+s for exporting image(4x current resolution, enough for publishing)

-You could simply replacing the `.xyz` file path in `main.cpp` with your own `xyz` file path.

-b) If you want to change colors or something else, then you should just alternate the constant values in `main.cpp`
+b) If you want to change colors or something else, then you should just alternate the constant values in `src/Settings.hpp`

 ## Acknowledgements